prody/ProDy-website/tutorials/watfinder_tutorial/heterogeneousPDBs.rst

-Finding clusters of water within homolgous structures
+Finding clusters of water within homologous structures
 -------------------------------------------------------------------------------

 Once the PDB files with selected water bridges are saved, we can start checking